List of Star Fox characters: Anglar Emperor

-He is based on Octoman from the F-Zero franchise.

-Zako

-is a hammerhead shark-like bounty hunter.
-He is defeated in the Venom Sea.

-Zazan

-is an Anglar who led the attack on Corneria.
-He is defeated during the fight on Venom.

-Zoldge

-is a squid-like mercenary that pilots the Solar Satellite.
-He is defeated when the Solar Satellite is shot down.

 Supporting characters

 General Pepper

 is the bloodhound Commander-in-chief of the Corneria Defense Force.
+He was previously Peppy and James's commanding officer.

 He originally exiles Andross to Venom and hires the Star Fox team to investigate it five years later.
-Two more years later, he becomes the primary source for the new Star Fox's missions.
+Two years later, he becomes the primary source for the new Star Fox's missions.
 Pepper assigned Star Fox to investigate Dinosaur Planet (Sauria) in Star Fox Adventures.
+He also offers assistance and keeps track of your progress over the course of the game.

-During the Aparoid invasion in Star Fox: Assault, Pepper comes close to death when Aparoids fuse to him and his flagship.
-At the General's command, Fox destroys the ship with Pepper still on board.
-He is rescued by Peppy Hare.

-Afterwards, Pepper grows ill and retires his position as general of the Corneria Army.
-He passes this role on to his friend Peppy Hare prior to the events of Star Fox Command.
+During the Aparoid invasion in Star Fox: Assault, Pepper nearly dies when the Aparoids fuse to him and his flagship.
+At the General's command, Fox destroys the ship with Pepper still on board, but he is rescued by Peppy Hare.
+Afterwards, Pepper grows ill and retires his position as general of the Corneria Army, passing the role on to his friend Peppy Hare prior to the events of Star Fox Command.

-In English, he is voiced by John Silke in Star Fox Adventures and Gray Eubank in Assault.
+In English, he is voiced by David Frederick White in Star Fox 64, Star Fox 64 3D, and Star Fox Zero, John Silke in Star Fox Adventures, and Gray Eubank in Assault.
 In the Japanese version of Star Fox 64, he was voiced by Daisuke Gōri, Michihiro Ikemizu in Star Fox: Assault, and currently by Tsuguo Mogami in Star Fox 64 3D and Star Fox Zero.
+Erik Braa voices the character in the 2026 remake.